CarCareTruth Score

 PPE tiers translate the manufacturer’s SDS and U.S. regulatory standards.
 Not professional safety advice.
 How we report safety.

-This product ranks #7 of 9 in Iron Remover.Three above it ↓
+This product ranks #7 of 20 in Wheel Cleaner.Three above it ↓

 TL;DR Sonax Full Effect turns a vivid color within minutes on heavily brake-dusted wheels and is community-confirmed faster than pH-neutral competitors on heavy contamination.
 The US SDS carries no GHS signal word and only one health classification (skin sensitizer).
 Wear nitrile gloves per the SDS glove guidance.
 Not coating-safe: the mildly acidic formula (pH 5-5.5) requires care on ceramic-coated or polished wheels.